-Four years ago, through substantial demand, Amanda Preston and Caylyn Walker collaborated to create a clinic series that would help horse enthusiasts broaden their communication and relationships with their equine partners.
-The most fundemental part of the training for both ladies was, and still is, doing things in a SAFE and REASONABLE manner.
+Four years ago, through substantial demand, Amanda Preston collaborated to create a clinic series that would help horse enthusiasts broaden their communication and relationships with their equine partners.
+The most fundamental part of the training for was, and still is, doing things in a SAFE and REASONABLE manner.
 Horseplay and Harmony rolled out its first clinics that summer and has been featured at several venues including the 2017 Mane Event Expo, RCMP Musical Ride in Edmonton, Northland's Farm and Ranch Show and more!
 We have helped hundreds of horses and their people engage in a new level of communication and enjoyment while keeping owners aware of potential risks and undesirable behavior.

 You bet!
 While it's true that not all horses will learn all the tricks, we have found that all horses will learn some tricks and have had a 100% success rate with horses and handlers in our groups.

 If your horse is halter broke (respectful in hand), attentive and can stand quietly, they are a candidate for trick training!
 We find the most success with young horses beginning their riding careers as their minds are open to problem solving.
 That is certainly not to say that older horses can't or won't learn, that's simply untrue.